Using Forms on Requests

 Filling Out Forms on Requests

 Service agents can fill out internal forms that have been added to a request.
 To fill out a form click Edit.
 A blue banner will indicate that you are in edit mode and you can fill in the form fields.
 You can click Save to save a form in progress.
 Alternatively, click Save and Submit when you have finished filling out the form.
 If you click Cancel any changes made to the form contents will be lost.
+See this tutorial for more information.

 Understanding Form States